jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/brittle-versus-ductile-fracture.md

 # Brittle versus Ductile Fracture

 Brittle vs. Ductile Fracture
-- Ductile - extensive plastic deformation and energy absorption (toughness) before fracture
+- [Ductile Fracture](ductile-fracture.md) - extensive plastic deformation and energy absorption (toughness) before fracture
-- Brittle materials - little plastic deformation and low energy absorption before fracture
+- [Brittle Fracture](brittle-fracture.md) - little plastic deformation and low energy absorption before fracture
 - The difference between these: "It depends."
   - _Always ask what it means to the person speaking._
   - Definitions can mean different things to different people. _Dr.
 H's story of stress for materials scientist, physicist, and solid mechanics guy._